stilist/history_importer/README.md

 You’ll need to be in a terminal window to run the importer.

-Make sure you are in the directory on your machine where this repository was cloned: `pwd` should return `history_import`.
+Make sure you are in the directory on your machine where this repository was cloned: `pwd` should return `history_importer`.
 Run `HISTORY_DATA_PATH=../history ./import.sh`.

 ### Using `crontab` to run the importer automatically

-Make sure you are in the directory on your machine where this repository was cloned: `pwd` should return `history_import`.
+Make sure you are in the directory on your machine where this repository was cloned: `pwd` should return `history_importer`.

 To automatically run the importer every hour: